dots-tb/rePatch/README.md

 **You should have 3 seperate folders:**

-	1. An app folder for the original app
+	1. An app folder for the original app. (minus the ones that are being patched by rePatch)
-	2. A patch folder to contain the official update/patch files.
+	2. A patch folder to contain the official update/patch files. (minus the ones that are being patched by rePatch)
 	3. A rePatch folder which contains a modified version **that were formally contained in app and patch**

 **NOTE: rePatch does not act as a patch directory and will not work with decrypted official updates.
 It modifies files that are or were in encrypted folders.**